apostrophecms/docs/docs/reference/modules/page.md

 ### `getBaseUrl(req)`

 Returns the effective base URL for the given request (`req`).
 If a hostname is configured for the active locale (`req.locale`), then the base URL will include it, inferring the protocol from `req.protocol`.
-Otherwise, if Apostrophe's top-level `baseUrl` option is set it will be used.
+Otherwise, if Apostrophe's top-level `baseUrl` option or `APOS_BASE_URL` environment variable is set it will be used.
 If there is neither an active locale hostname nor a configured `baseUrl` option, the base URL will be an empty string.
 This makes it easier to build absolute URLs (when `baseUrl` is configured), or to harmlessly prepend the empty string (when it is not configured).
 The Apostrophe queries used to fetch Apostrophe pages consult this method.

 ### `inferIdLocaleAndMode(req, _id)`